A lasting legacy of the 19th century

 • School Tours

 Field trip admission is free for pre-scheduled, accredited schools and homeschool groups of 10 or more Indiana K-12 students.
+Members of the Indiana Association of Homeschool Educators receive free daily admission with proof of membership.
 Call 812.944.9600 to schedule your visit.

 Academic topics covered include benevolence, late 19th century life, servants & class structure, historic preservation and decorative arts.